Let's Talk About Brain Tumours

 Episode 19 - Spotlight with Alex Lochrane (CEO)

-May 10, 2022 The Brain Tumour Charity Episode 19
+The Brain Tumour Charity Episode 19

 In this episode, we meet our newest co-host Anna Blyszko as she and Chandos talk to our new CEO, Alex Lochrane.
 Alex joined the charity about 3 months ago and shares with Anna and Chandos some of his background, why he joined the charity and where he sees the charity going under his guidance.